Mte90/awesome-wordpress-developer-tips/README.md

 ##Why
 This list is born from a real workflow in my development in WordPress, sometimes you don't need or not exist a library that do a specific stuff very well with a real case to study.
-When i need something like that i search for other plugins that do that stuff to study and replicate, better if possible.
-For that reason i remember many plugins what they do and i search for recreate the same UX/UI.
+When i need something like that I search for other plugins that do that stuff to study and replicate, better if possible.
+For that reason I remember many plugins what they do and I search for recreate the same UX/UI.
 This list infact contain reference to plugins or docs but not to tutorials.
 In this way is possible see in action also the workaround used and more important a case study.
 In few words this is a list for skilled WordPress developers that want a simple way to found specific code (in the mainly case that use an hook).